swiftlang/swift-evolution/proposals/nnnn-placeholder-types.md

 (_) -> Int // function type accepting a single placeholder type argument and returning 'Int' (_, Double) // tuple type of placeholder and 'Double' _? // optional wrapping a placeholder type
-_ // a bare placeholder type is also ok!
 ```

 ### Type inference